 College of the Redwoods has implemented an emergency alert system called Everbridge.
 In the event of an emergency on campus you will receive an alert through your personal email and/or phones.
 Registration is not necessary in order to receive emergency alerts.
-Check to make sure your contact information is up-to-date by logging into WebAdvisor https://webadvisor.redwoods.edu (Links to an external site.) and selecting 'Students' then 'Academic Profile' then 'Current Information Update.'
+Check to make sure your contact information is up-to-date by logging into WebAdvisor https://webadvisor.redwoods.edu and selecting 'Students' then 'Academic Profile' then 'Current Information Update.'

 Please contact Public Safety at 707-476-4112 or security@redwoods.edu if you have any questions.
-For more information see the Redwoods Public Safety Page (Links to an external site.).
+For more information see the Redwoods Public Safety Page.